(f. SL2r)

 Textblock

 (ff.
-7r–159v) Plain initials over 3 lines alternating in red and blue ink with florishing in blue or red and ascenders and descenders extending another 3-11 lines alongside the textblock.
+7r–159v): plain initials over 3 lines alternating in red and blue ink with flourishing in blue or red and ascenders and descenders extending another 3-11 lines along the textblock.

 Binding

 Medieval binding.
 Tan leather over wooden boards.
 3 double raised bands and 2 endbands.
 Originally, 2 clasps (presumably pin clasps) and leather straps.
-LCOand RCO: originally 4 round corner bosses.
-Top left corner of LCI: National Library book label with current signum.
+LCO and RCO: originally 4 round corner bosses.
+Top left corner of LCI: National Library book label with the current signum.
 Spine, stamped in gold: the current signum, ‘A 154’.

 285 ×